MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 * A Google Play Developer account.
 If you do not have one, you can sign up at the [Google developer account portal](https://play.google.com/apps/publish/signup).
 * Ensure that you have an API project and a Service account for App Center to create a Google Store connection and to access Google APIs on your behalf.
 * Review [prerequisites for Beta and Alpha](https://developer.android.com/distribute/best-practices/launch/beta-tests.html) for more information on these tracks.
-* Set up App signing by Google to publish AAB files.
+* Set up App signing by Google to publish Android App bundles (AAB) files.

 For more information, review [How to use the Google Play console](https://support.google.com/googleplay/android-developer/answer/6112435?hl=en).